bjornbytes/lovr/README.md

 Audio is spatialized using HRTFs, and the virtual audio listener is synchronized with the pose of the HMD.

-For more examples, check out the [`examples`](examples) folder.
+For more examples, see <http://lovr.org/examples>.

 Hardware Support
 ---

-- HTC Vive (full support via OpenVR)
-- Oculus Touch (partial support via OpenVR)
-- WebVR (partial support, see `webvr` branch)
-- Mobile VR (no support currently)
+LÖVR supports headsets compatible with OpenVR or WebVR.
+Notably, the HTC Vive is well tested.

 Documentation
 ---

-See <http://lovr.org/docs> for examples and API reference.
+See <http://lovr.org/docs> for guides and API reference.
 The documentation is open source and can be found [here](https://github.com/bjornbytes/lovr-docs).

 Compiling